mozilla/application-services/megazords/ios-rust/README.md

 ## Testing local Rust changes
-For testing changes against our project's test suite, you'll need to:
+For testing changes against our internal test suites:
-* Run `./build-xcframework.sh` to build the XCFramework bundle.

->Note: You only need to do this if the underlying rust code changes, if you're just changing *.swift code.
-You don't need to rebuild!
-* Test the changes either via Xcode or command line:
-  - Xcode: `open megazords/ios-rust/MozillaTestServices.xcodeproj`
-  - Command line: `./automation/run_ios_tests.sh`
+> If you've made rust changes:
+1. Run `./automation/run_ios_tests.sh`
+   - This will generate the XCFramework, which makes the rust binaries, generates the uniffi and generates glean metrics
+   - It will then run all tests found in `megazords/ios-rust/tests/MozillaRustComponentsTests`

+> If you've only made swift changes:
+1. Run `./automation/run_ios_tests.sh --test-only`

 ## Testing local changes for consumers

 See the following documents for testing local changes in consumers: